 Earthborn Holistic produces many different types of dog food including Limited Ingredient Dog Food, Wet Dog Food, and Grain Free Dog Food.
 While we have given some of their recipes mixed reviews, their Primitive Natural formula is by far their best and coincidently contains the highest proportion of protein by a significant margin.

-The formula is entirely free of any grains and has a surprisingly high level of the Omega 3 Fatty Acid for a formula that doesn’t focus heavily on fish.
-However, it does contain Pea Starch which is used as a binding agent and is looked upon poorly by some.
+The formula has a surprisingly high level of the Omega 3 Fatty Acid for a formula that doesn’t focus heavily on fish.

 Nature’s Logic is a lesser known brand, but their recipes fill an essential niche in the premium and hypoallergenic dog food market.
 Even more impressive is that some of their formulas also fill the niche of high protein dog food without being directly marketed as such which has earned them a place within this article.